LinuxForHealth/docs/source/develop/contribute.rst

 Contributions of all kinds are welcome and encouraged.

-To contribute code or documentation, please open a `pull request <https://github.com/LinuxForHealth/connect/pulls>`_.
+To contribute code or documentation for an existing issue, please open a `pull request <https://github.com/LinuxForHealth/connect/pulls>`_.

 A good way to get started and familiarize yourself with the code base is to address issues labeled `good first issue <https://github.com/LinuxForHealth/connect/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>`_.